maklean/wasp/README.md

 It also fully passes the WebAssembly 1.0 spec test suite - which you can run with `cargo test`.
 > Make sure you have `wabt` installed on your system, because I use `wast2json`.

+**NOTE:** There's [another branch](https://github.com/maklean/wasp/tree/tree-walk) that uses a tree-walk execution model, where the instruction sequence forms an AST and the Rust call stack is used to handle nested function calls and control constructs.
+Had to ditch it because of its inability to handle deep recursion without pre-allocating more stack memory.